 The mood in the Argentine camp is high coming into this year’s tournament in Iquique, Chile.

-In their final preparation game Jose Luis Brown’s side swotted opposition from Guatemala 8-
+In their final preparation game Jose Luis Brown's side swotted opposition from Guatemala 8-0 in Buenos Aires.

 On that occasion Eduardo Rotondi bagged a brace while Gonzalo Olid Apaza, Esteban Orfano, Daniel Villalva, Matías Sosa, Sebastián González and Sergio Araujo all got a goal apiece.

-Such a result has served to swell the confidence in the camp which was already overflowing after Argentina beat the U.S.A 5-
+Such a result has served to swell the confidence in the camp which was already overflowing after Argentina beat the U.S.A 5-1 a week before.

 Again Villalva, Sosa and Rotondi got on the scoresheet along with Jorge Balbuena plus an own goal by US captain Perry Kitchen.